Insurance giving you grief?

 Get everything in writing

-• Require all decisions, denials, or settlement offers to be provided in writing.
+• Politely insist that all decisions, denials, or settlement offers to be provided in writing.

-• Demand that the insurer cite specific sections of your policy when denying coverage or reducing payments.
+• Politely assert that the insurer cite specific sections of your policy when denying coverage or reducing payments.

 • Politely but firmly refuse to make important agreements verbally.